2013 BMW 128 Expert Review:New Car Test Drive

 The BMW 1 Series has all the style, performance and features a driver could want in a compact package.
 It's built around one of the best chassis in the segment, and the only one with rear-wheel drive.
 A variety of models offer a choice of performance in coupe and convertible versions.

-NewCarTestDrive.com correspondent Jim McCraw reported on the 135i Coupe from Munich, Germany, with Kirk Bell in Chicago, and Mitch McCullough in New York, Laura Burstein in Los Angeles.
+NewCarTestDrive.com reports filed by Jim McCraw in Munich, Kirk Bell in Chicago, Mitch McCullough in New York, Laura Burstein in Los Angeles.

 Options As Tested

 BMW 135i Convertible ($43,800).

 We're sorry, we do not have the specific review that you requested.
 Please check back as we are continuously updating our review selections.

 *The data and content on this web site is subject to change without notice.
 Neither AOL nor any of its data or content providers shall be liable for errors in the content, or for any actions taken in reliance thereon.